 - in public events, public events of more than 20 people also outdoors,

 - everyone who is not remote working is recommended to wear a face mask in all meetings at work and when at work

 - in hobbies,

-- in schools for grades 7-9, in high schools, vocational schools, polytechnics and Folk high schools by students, personnel and guests,
+- in schools for grades 7-9, in high schools, vocational schools, polytechnics and Folk high schools by students,

 - youth work activities and premises.

 - At all social and health care service locations for everyone over 12 years of age.

 - Everyone over 12 years of age must wear a face mask at the city-owned sports facilities.

 - Visitors at elderly peoples assisted living and rehabilitation departments must wear a face mask.
 Also visitors between 7 and 15 years old must wear a face mask.